TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 You need to submit your MiniJava project with a pull request against branch `assignment11` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.
 This project should contain a `README.md` with a short paragraph explaining the organisation of your Stratego files.
+When you solved challenges, you should provide another paragraph sketching your approach.

 The deadline for submissions is December 17th, 17:59.